spex-xray/spex-help/source/models/clus.rst

 Atomic physics of the resonance lines
 -------------------------------------

 For the "old" atomic data set, we used a list of 204 selected lines deemed to be relevant in 1996, when the first version of this model was created.
 For the "new" atomic data set, we selected 666 transitions for H-like to Na-like ions, under the following assumptions:

-1. We use a simple scaling law :math:`N_{\rm H} = 10^{25} \sqrt{T}` where :math:`N_{\rm H}}` is the total column density from the core of the cluster to infinity, in units of per square meter, and :math:`{T}` the temperature in keV.
+1. We use a simple scaling law :math:`N_{\rm H} = 10^{25} \sqrt{T}` where :math:`N_{\rm H}` is the total column density from the core of the cluster to infinity, in units of per square meter, and :math:`{T}` the temperature in keV.
 This matches approximately the Perseus cluster at a temperature of 4 keV.
 It is based on the simple scaling laws for cluster mass M, radius R and density :math:`\rho`

 :math:`M\sim R^3\rho` , :math:`\rho` constant, :math:`M\sim T^{1.5}` and :math:`N_{\rm H} \sim \rho R`

-2. For a grid of temperatures T from 0.25 to 16 keV, step size a factor of 2, assuming no turbulence (i.e., the higehst possible optical depths) and a column density of 5 times higher than the scaling relation given under 1. above, we calculated the optical depths of all ground-state absorption lines in SPEX using the "hot" absorption model.
+2. For a grid of temperatures T from 0.25 to 16 keV, step size a factor of 2, assuming no turbulence (i.e., the highest possible optical depths) and a column density of 5 times higher than the scaling relation given under 1. above, we calculated the optical depths of all ground-state absorption lines in SPEX using the "hot" absorption model.

 3. From this list, we selected all lines with energy larger than 0.1 keV, optical depth larger than 0.03, and optical depth larger than 1% of the strongest line of that ion at that temperature.

 4. For each resonance line, we only considered the most important decay channels from the excited state (typically stronger than 1% of the total decay rate) in order to limit the number of decay routes to the ground to a manageable number.
-In practice, the number of decay routes was thus limited to a maximum of 7 (including the main resonance line), and we limited the number of lines to a maximum of 3 per route (ignoring the lowest energy lines in a few cases; these ingnored lines were always at much lower energy than the X-ray band).
+In practice, the number of decay routes was thus limited to a maximum of 7 (including the main resonance line), and we limited the number of lines to a maximum of 3 per route (ignoring the lowest energy lines in a few cases; these ignored lines were always at much lower energy than the X-ray band).

 5. Transition energies, oscillator strengths and branching ratios were thus obtained from the current atomic data base of SPEX.
 When this database will be updated, the same transitions will be used for the resonance scattering, but branching ratios, oscillator strengths and line energies will automatically be adjusted; these quantities are initialised each time upon the first call to the cluster model.

 Non-thermal electron distributions and abundances